bongiozzo/musica_mustdie/output/band_axelrudipell.md

 # Axel Rudi Pell

-Дискография
-"Wild Obsession" 1989, Heavy Metal
-"Nasty Reputation" 1991, Heavy Metal
-"Eternal Prisoner" 1992, Heavy Metal
-"The Ballads" 1993, Heavy Metal
-"Between The Walls" 1994, Heavy Metal
-"Made In Germany" 1995, Heavy Metal
-"Black Moon Pyramid" 1996, Heavy Metal
-"Magic" 1997, Heavy Metal
-"Oceans Of Time" 1998, Heavy Metal
-"The Ballads II" 1999, Heavy Metal
-"The Masquerade Ball" 2000, Heavy Metal
-"Knights live" 2002, Heavy Metal
-"Shadow Zone" 2002, Heavy Metal
-"Kings & Queens" 2004, Hard Rock
-"The Ballads III" 2004, Heavy Metal
-"Knight treasures (live and more) (2DVD)" 2004, Heavy Metal "Mystica" 2006, Heavy Metal
-"Diamonds Unlocked" 2007, Heavy Metal
-"Live Over Europe (2 DVD)" 2008, Heavy Metal
-"Tales Of The Crown" 2008, Heavy Metal
-"The Crest" 2010, Heavy Metal
-"One Night Live (DVD)" 2010, Heavy Metal
-"Circle Of The Oath" 2012, Heavy Metal
-"Into The Storm" 2014, Heavy Metal
-"The King of Fools (single)" 2015, Heavy Metal
-"Game Of Sins" 2016, Heavy Metal
+Power-Heavy-Metal

+## Дискография

+### "Wild Obsession" 1989, Heavy Metal

+1. Wild Cat
+2. Call Of The Wild Dogs
+3. Slave Of Love
+4. Cold As Ice
+5. Broken Heart
+6. Call Her Princess
+7. Snake Eyes
+8. Hear You Calling Me
+9. Return Of The Calyph From The Apocalypse Of  Babylon
+10. Promised Dreams

+### "Nasty Reputation" 1991, Heavy Metal

+I Will Survive
+Nasty Reputation
+Fighting The Law
+Wanted Man
+When A Blind Man Cries
+Land Of The Giants
+Firewall
+Unchain The Thunder
+Open Doors

+### "Eternal Prisoner" 1992, Heavy Metal

+1. Streets Of Fire
+2. Long Time
+3. Eternal Prisoner
+4. Your Life
+5. Wheels Rolling On
+6. Sweet Lil' Suzie
+7. Dreams Of Passion
+8. Shoot Her To The Moon
+9. Ride The Bullet

+### "The Ballads" 1993, Heavy Metal

+1. You Want Love
+2. Forever Young
+3. Dreams Of Passion
+4. Your Life
+5. Tearing Out My Heart
+6. When A Blind Man Cries
+7. Broken Heart (demo version)
+8. Open Doors pt.2
+9. Falling Tears
+10. Broken Heart (guitar version)

+### "Between The Walls" 1994, Heavy Metal

+1. The Curse
+2. Talk Of The Guns
+3. Warrior
+4. Cry Of The Gypsy
+5. Casbah
+6. Outlaw
+7. Wishing Well
+8. Innocent Child
+9. Between The Walls
+10. Desert Fire

+### "Made In Germany" 1995, Heavy Metal

+1. Talk Of The Guns
+2. Nasty Reputation
+3. Mistreamed
+4. Warrior
+5. Snake Eyes
+6. Casbah (incl.Eternal Prisoner)
+7. Call Her Princess
+8. Fire On The Mountain

+### "Black Moon Pyramid" 1996, Heavy Metal

+ 1. Return Of The Pharaoh (Intro)  (1.47)
+ 2. Gettin' Dangerous (4.27)
+ 3. Fool Fool (5.19)
+ 4. Hole In The Sky (4.54)
+ 5. Touch The Rainbow (6.29)
+ 6. Sphinx Revenge (3.36)
+ 7. You And I (4.20)
+ 8. Silent Angel (5.16)
+ 9. Black Moon Pyramid (9.54)
+[10].
+Serenade Of Darkness (Opus  #1 Adagio Con Agresso)(4.13)
+[11].
+Visions In The Night (4.01)
+[12].
+Aqua Solution (0.57)
+[13].
+Aquarius Dance (4.17)
+[14].
+Silent Angel (Guitar Version) (4.09)

+[10]-[14] Ha cторoнe B

+All songs written by Axel Rudi Pell
+Produced by Axel Rudi Pell and Ulrich Posselt Enginerred by Ulrich Posselt
+Recorded and mixed at Ra.Sh.
+Studio, Gelsenkirchen

+Jeff Scott Soto - Vocals
+Volker Krawczak - Bass
+Axel Rudi Pell - Guitars
+Julie Greaux - Keyboards
+Jorg Michael - Drums

+(P)c 1996 STEAMHAMMER Prod.

+### "Magic" 1997, Heavy Metal

+1. Swamp Castle Overture (intro)
+2. Nightmare
+3. Playing With Fire
+4. Magic
+5. Turned To Stone
+6. The Clown Is Dead
+7. Prisoners Of The Sea
+8. Light In The Sky
+9. The Eyes Of The Lost

+### "Oceans Of Time" 1998, Heavy Metal

+1. Tales Of The Twilight
+2. Pay The Price
+3. Carousel
+4. Ashes From The Oath
+5. Ride The Rainbow
+6. The Gates Of The Seven Seals
+7. Oceans Of Time
+8. Prelude To The Moon
+9. Living On The Wildside
+10. Holy Creatures

+### "The Ballads II" 1999, Heavy Metal

+1. Come Back To Me
+2. Broken Heart
+3. The Clown Is Dead
+4. Oceans Of Time
+5. I Believe In You
+6. Ashes From The Oath
+7. Silent Angel (guitar version)
+8. The Eyes Of The Lost
+9. Innocent Child
+10. Silent Angel
+11. Hey Joe

+### "The Masquerade Ball" 2000, Heavy Metal

+1. The Arrival (intro)
+2. Earls Of Black
+3. Voodoo Nights
+4. Night And Rain
+5. The Masquerade Ball
+6. Tear Down The Walls
+7. The Line
+8. Hot Wheels
+9. The Temple Of The Holy
+10. July Morning

+### "Knights live" 2002, Heavy Metal

+### "Shadow Zone" 2002, Heavy Metal

+1. The Curse Of The Chains (Intro)
+2. Edge Of the World
+3. Coming Home
+4. Live For The King
+5. All The Rest Of My Life
+6. Follow The Sign
+7. Time Of The Truth
+8. Heartbreaker
+9. Saint Of Fools
+10. Under The Gun

+Axel Rudi Pell - guitars
+Johnny Gioeli - vocals
+Mike Terrana - drums
+Volker Krawzcak - bass guitar
+Ferdy Doernberg - keys

+### "Kings & Queens" 2004, Hard Rock

+01 The Gate (Intro)
+02 Flyin`High
+03 Cold Heaven
+04 Strong As A Rock
+05 Forever Angel
+06 Legions Of Hell
+07 Only The Strong Wil Survive
+08 Sailing Away
+09 Take The Crown
+10 Sea Of Evil
+(Produced by Axel Rudi Pell and Charlie Bauerfeind)

+### "The Ballads III" 2004, Heavy Metal

+01. Don't Say Goodbye
+02. Forever Angel (acoustic)
+03. The Temple of the King
+04. Heartbreaker
+05. The Line
+06. Sea of Evil
+07. The Curse Of The Chains
+08. All the Rest of My Life
+09. Forever Angel
+10. The Temple of the Holy
+11. Under the Gun

+### "Knight treasures (live and more) (2DVD)" 2004, Heavy Metal

+### "Mystica" 2006, Heavy Metal

+### "Diamonds Unlocked" 2007, Heavy Metal

+### "Live Over Europe (2 DVD)" 2008, Heavy Metal

+### "Tales Of The Crown" 2008, Heavy Metal

+### "The Crest" 2010, Heavy Metal

+1. Prelude Of Doom (Intro) 01:32
+2. Too Late 05:58
+3. Devil Zone 06:08
+4. Prisoner Of Love 05:56
+5. Dreaming Dead 07:39
+6. Glory Night 05:45
+7. Dark Waves Of The Sea (Oceans Of Time Pt.
+II: The Dark Side) 08:00
+8. Burning Rain 05:44
+9. Noblesse Oblige (Opus #5 Adagio Contabile) 04:08
+10. The End Of Our Time 06:15

+Johnny Gioeli - Vocals
+Axel Rudi Pell - Guitars
+Volker Krawczak - Bass
+Mike Terrana - Drums
+Ferdy Doernberg - Keyboards

+### "One Night Live (DVD)" 2010, Heavy Metal

+1. Tear Down The Walls
+2. Strong As a Rock
+3. The Masquerade Ball / Casbah / Tales Of The Crown -medley
+4. Drum Solo
+5. Rock The Nation
+6. Temple Of The King
+7. Mystica
+8. Fool Fool / Eternal Prisoner

+### "Circle Of The Oath" 2012, Heavy Metal

+1. The Guillotine Suite  01:51
+2. Ghost in the Black  04:37
+3. Run with the Wind  04:43
+4. Before I Die  04:30
+5. Circle of the Oath  09:20
+6. Fortunes of War  05:19
+7. Bridges to Nowhere  07:11
+8. Lived Our Lives Before  06:31
+9. Hold on to Your Dreams  05:48
+10. World of Confusion (The Masquerade Ball Part II)  09:22
+11. The Temple of the King (Rainbow cover) (live)  * 10:16

+ Produced by Axel Rudi Pell, November 2011-January 2012.
+ Co-produced, engineered and mixed by Charlie Bauerfeind.
+ Drums recorded at Twilight Hall Studios, Grefrath, Germany.
+ Guitars, Bass and Keyboards recorded at Studio-102, Bochum, Germany.
+ Vocals recorded at the "Box", CT, USA.
+ Mixed at Mission Digital Studio, Herzogenaurach, Germany.
+ Mastered by Ulf Horbelt at DMS Mastering Studios, Marl, Germany.

+### "Into The Storm" 2014, Heavy Metal

+Disc 1
+1. The Inquisitorial Procedure  01:48
+2. Tower of Lies  04:26
+3. Long Way to Go  05:32
+4. Burning Chains  05:23
+5. When Truth Hurts  06:46
+6. Changing Times  06:05
+7. Touching Heaven  07:02
+8. High Above  04:49
+9. Hey Hey My My (Neil Young cover)  05:02
+10. Into the Storm  10:35
+11. White Cats (Opus #6 Scivolare)  * 04:54
+12. Way to Mandalay  * 07:52

+Disc 2
+1. Nasty Reputation (live 2014)  * 05:45
+2. Strong as a Rock (live 2014)  * 07:55
+3. Medley: Too Late/Call Her Princess/Eternal Prisoner/Too Late (live 2014)  * 13:30
+4. Long Way to Go (enhanced video)  * 04:47

+ Produced by Axel Rudi Pell, Joly 2013-October 2013 Co-produced, engineered and mixed by Charlie Bauerfeind Drums and Violin recorded at Hall Studios, Grefrath Germany Guitars, Bass and Keyboards recorded at Studio-102, Bochum Germany Vocals recorded at the "Box", CT USA
+ Mixed at Twilight Studios, Grefrath Germany
+ Mastered by Ulf Horbelt at DMS Mastering Studios, Marl Germany

+### "The King of Fools (single)" 2015, Heavy Metal

+1. The King of Fools  04:56

+### "Game Of Sins" 2016, Heavy Metal

+1. Lenta Fortuna (Intro)  01:24
+2. Fire  05:34
+3. Sons in the Night  05:07
+4. Game of Sins  08:43
+5. Falling Star  05:14
+6. Lost in Love  06:07
+7. The King of Fools  04:58
+8. Till the World Says Goodbye  07:40
+9. Breaking the Rules  05:07
+10. Forever Free  08:29
+11. All Along the Watchtower (Bob Dylan cover)  * 06:03

 ## Отношения с другими группами